dwringer/composition-nodes/README.md

 #### Image Search to Mask (Clipseg)

 Input a base image and a prompt image to generate a mask representing areas of the base image matched by the prompt image contents.

+#### Clipseg Mask Hierarchy

+This node takes up to seven pairs of prompts/threshold values, then descends through them hierarchically creating mutually exclusive masks out of whatever it can match from the input image.
+This means whatever is matched in prompt 1 will be subtracted from the match area for prompt 2; both areas will be omitted from the match area of prompt 3; etc. The idea is that by starting with foreground objects and working your way back through a scene, you can create a more-or-less complete segmentation map for the image whose constituent segments can be passed off to different masks for regional conditioning or other processing.

 #### Offset Latents